rogierschouten/ts-events/README.md

 * Attaching a handler to an event guarantees that the handler is called only for events posted after the call to attach().
 Events that are already underway will not invoke the handler.
 * Detaching a handler from an event guarantees that it is not called anymore, even if there are events still queued.
+* You can use the once() method to attach a handler that is automatically removed when it is called.

 Attaching has the following forms: